 Share On Social!

-The Family Wellness Program, begun in 1999, aims to boost the health of local Latino families, from a provision of medical and dental care to healthy lifestyle services for healthy eating, making positive food choices, increasing physical activity, and improving self-esteem.
+It aims to boost the health of local Latino families, from a provision of medical and dental care to healthy lifestyle services for healthy eating, making positive food choices, increasing physical activity, and improving self-esteem.

-The program is also culturally sensitive and services are offered in Spanish and English.
+Services are culturally sensitive and services are offered in Spanish and English.

-Frame Issue: Silva and Porras, who were friends, wanted to find a new way to spread the word about local health information and services beyond “word of mouth” or “los comadres.”
+Silva and Porras, who were friends, wanted to find a new way to spread the word about local health information and services beyond “word of mouth” or “los comadres.”

 “We felt that there were so many health fairs out there that have so many great resources for the community and the community just did not know about them, so they would not attend,” Porras said.